 The Temporary Graduate visa (subclass 485) lets you live, study and work in Australia temporarily after you have finished your studies.
 Students are only able to access the Temporary Graduate visa (subclass 485) once as a primary applicant.
+Our Migration Agent Perth has the experience and knowledge to manage your 485 visa application.
+Contact us today for a personalised visa assessment.

 This visa has two streams: